-Theoretical Computer Science is mathematical and abstract in spirit, but it derives its motivation from practical and everyday computation.
-Its aim is to understand the nature of computation and, as a consequence of this understanding, provide more efficient methodologies [1].
+Theoretical Computer Science (TCS) is mathematical and abstract in spirit, but it derives its motivation from practical and everyday computation.
+Its aim is to understand the nature of computation and, as a consequence of this understanding, branching the computer science provide more efficient methodologies [1].
 We can study theoretical aspects as below groups, whereas for their usage and applications see: Computational Science and Tools used for Computation.
 Also, STEM industry (short for Science, Technology, Engineering, and Math), with a heavy emphasis on computer science at the top.
 Four out of the top five spots went to Data Scientist, DevOps Engineering, Data Engineer, and Analytics Manager.

 Programming Language Theory